ipaulson/weratedogs/README.md

 # Data Wranging: WeRateDogs

-A Udacity project to assess, clean, and analyze a dataset.
+A Udacity project to gather, assess, clean, and analyze a dataset.

 ## Includes the following packages